 Are there any psychological benefits to being a Christian?

-Some people give credit to Jesus for better marriages, family life, relationships and stronger characters.
+Some Christians give credit to Jesus for better marriages, family life, relationships and stronger characters.
 They claim Christians are less likely to suffer from stress, depression or suicide.
 I’m not aware of any objective evidence for these assertions.
-My own (admittedly anecdotal) experience in medical practice is usually the opposite.
+My own (admittedly anecdotal) experience in medical practice suggests the opposite.

 Some Christians claim their beliefs will help them face death.
 Yet more often than not, when people are dying or bereaved, they discover how utterly hollow, banal and disappointing Jesus’ empty promises really are.
 I’ve looked after many Christians as they’re dying, and they rarely talk about Jesus.

-When the world is cruel, when a person loses their friends or family, there’s always one last person to turn to who might, in a second rate way, make you feel special and loved; the default generic imaginary friend.
+When the world is cruel, when a person loses their friends or family, there’s always one last person to turn to who might, in a second rate way, make you feel special and loved; Jesus, the default generic imaginary friend.
 Skim through a book, repeat a few prayers and accept a friend request from the invisible man.
-He doesn’t hear your problems, or answer back, but he may be better than no-one.
-Average Joe thinks he’s special, a shining light, but that’s only in his own imaginary world, and deep down he knows it.
-His best friend is a statue in a church.
-He kids himself he’s better off than the godless rationalist, (who usually puts in a real effort to find friends…and finds them,) but he never feels quite like the winner he’s supposed to be.
+He doesn’t hear your problems, let alone answer back, but “he” may be better than no-one.
+Average Joe thinks he’s special, a shining light, but that’s only in his own imaginary world, and deep down he’s never totally satisfied.
+It takes a lot of wishful thinking to feel loved if the person sending the vibes is nothing more than a statue in a church.
+Joe kids himself he’s better off than the godless rationalist, (who usually puts in some effort to find real friends,) but Joe never feels quite like the winner he’s supposed to be.

 It’s sometimes claimed that life is given meaning and purpose for those who belong to a church.
 That may be true, yet it says more about the individual than the church.
 For many people their church may be the one place where they know they’ll always be welcomed.
 Yet it may, in fact, be the main reason they haven’t ventured out to find friends elsewhere.

-Christians claim to love their fellow followers, but this is often a manufactured benevolence that doesn’t take into account people’s real feelings for each other.
-It may, but usually doesn’t, help some people “open up” to others, but this is only an act in which one is seen to be doing the right thing.
+Christians sometimes claim to love their fellow followers, but this is usually a manufactured benevolence that doesn’t take into account people’s real feelings for each other.
+It may, but often doesn’t, help some people “open up” to others, but this is an act in which they are seen to be doing the right thing.
 It’s rarely a real expression of affection.
 In my experience, genuine unconditional love is a sparse commodity in most churches.
 Congregations are commonly full of cliques, and people delight in gossiping about and judging others, and there’s a lot of backstabbing.
 The real humanitarians, who are genuinely good at getting on with their neighbors, usually aren’t wasting their time in church.

-I think that good things happen in Christian communities despite Christianity, not because of it.
+I think that when good things happen in Christian communities, they do so despite Christianity, not because of it.